Rays vs. Yankees Player Props Betting Odds

 Diaz Stats

-- Diaz hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is batting .417 with two doubles, a home run, five walks and an RBI.
+- Diaz has recorded a base hit in three straight games.
+In his last five games he is hitting .357 with a double, two home runs, five walks and two RBI.

 Diaz Recent Games